Hamburg rubble murderer: Investigations

 The police investigation was led by Chief Commissioner Ingwersen.
 The Hamburg Police warned the population to be wary of strangers approaching them in homeless shelters and waiting rooms, and that driving with a personal driver was dangerous.

 None of the victims were reported missing, including that of the little girl.
 It was assumed that the murdered persons were transients who had stopped over in Hamburg.

 For clues that could lead to the capture of the offender, a reward of 5,000 Reichsmark and 1,000 cigarettes was offered.
 After some time, the reward was raised to 10,000 Reichsmark.
-The police advised the public "to go on the road center and not in the Underground".
+The police advised the public "to go on the road centre and not in the Underground".
 Around 50,000 posters of the offender were plastered in all four occupation territories.

 Even after a request to the professional associations of dentists for one of the victims' dentures, no clues were discovered.
 Registry offices were requested to issue death certificates.
-One theory sought that the perpetrator's motive of being a hereditary stalker who had murdered a complete family to gain possession of the heritage.
+One theory sought the perpetrator's motive of being a hereditary stalker who had murdered a complete family to gain possession of the heritage.
 A total of 1,000 people were interviewed, according to police reports.
-At dispensaries, ration stamps were used by people who had not picked up their card lately.
+At dispensaries, ration stamps were used by people who had not picked up their cards lately.
 The searches took place in station waiting rooms, restaurants and bunkers, which served as an asylum for bombed people.

 Inspector Hans Lühr, head of the "Killing Offenses Inspectorate" and one of the most renowned experts in this field, assumed that the perpetrator was a single individual.
 He also believed that the victims were four family members and that the culprit was the "fifth link in the chain".

 A landlady testified that the male victim could have been her tenant, but this lead was disproven when the missing man later contacted her.

 The case of the Hamburg rubble murderer had certain parallels to the serial killer Rudolf Pleil, who killed out of greed and sexual motives at least 10 women.
 Pleil was brought to the scene near the Berliner Tor, however, his alibi was credible enough to discount any connection to the case.
 Nor could a connection to a series of murders of taxi drivers, which occurred at the same time in Hamburg, be established.
 In the statistics from 1946 to 1964, 268 out of a total 320 murder cases were investigated by the Hamburg Police, but the case of Rubble Murderer was not among them.
 The investigation files are still available in the Hamburg State Archives.

-Literatury processing
+Literary processing

 The material of the unresolved criminal case was processed by Cay Rademacher in his novel The Rubble Murderer.
 Rademacher describes the investigation work of Inspector General Frank Stave, who was entrusted with the case.
 In 2016, the novel Trümmerkind by Mechthild Borrmann was published, which ties in with the rubble murders and contains a fictitious story of the victims as a family.